 The Nautical Archaeology Digital Library

-Archaeology is public or it is nothing!
-It does not make sense to do archaeology if the main purpose of a project is not to share the knowledge acquired with both the specialized and the general public.
-Archaeologists destroy the sites they dig and documenting everything, and disseminating the results – including sharing the primary data – are the archaeologists’ main responsibility.
+Archaeology is public or it is nothing.
+The main purpose of any archaeological project must be to share the knowledge acquired with both the domain experts and the general public.
+Archaeologists destroy the sites they dig.
+Documenting and sharing are archaeologists’ main responsibilities.

-We are developing a digital library of artifacts gathered in the domain of Nautical Archaeology and will use it to examine tools and their application in the day-to-day scholarly practice in the area.
-Started in 2006 and supported by a NSF grant (IIS-0534314), the specific goal of this project is to design, implement, and evaluate a framework that will:
+This page started in 2006 as a digital library of artifacts gathered in the domain of Nautical Archaeology, supported by a NSF grant (IIS-0534314), with the specific goal of designing, implementing, and evaluating a framework to:

 - efficiently catalog, store, and manage artifacts, and ship remains, along its associated data and information produced by an underwater archaeological excavation;